Avery Outreach Student Dress Code

 Students must wear:

-Students may not wear clothing, jewelry, or personal items that:
+Students must NOT wear clothing, jewelry, or personal items that:

 Enforcement